scalameta/scalameta/docs/hosts.md

 | `def dealias(tpe: Type): Type`                            | If a given type is a type alias or an application thereof, resolve it.
 Otherwise, return the input type back.
 | `def parents(member: Member): Seq[Member]`                | Direct parents (i.e. superclasses or overriddens) of a given member.
 If the provided member has been obtained using `members` via some prefix or by instantiating some type parameters, then the results of this method should also have corresponding type parameters instantiated.
 | `def children(member: Member): Seq[Member]`               | Direct children (i.e. subclasses or overriders) of a given member in the closed world reflected by the host.
 If the provided member has been obtained using `members` via some prefix by instantiating some type parameters, then the results of this method should also have corresponding type parameters instantiated.

-| `def project: Project`                                    | Returns an instance of [scala.meta.projects.Project](/scalameta/src/main/scala/scala/meta/projects/Project.scala) describing the project that's underlying the host.
-Hosts are advised to strive for compatibility between each other.
-If the same project is compiled, say, by SBT and then by Intellij IDEA plugin, then it is mandatory for the sequence of urls emitted by `Project.resources` to be the same.
+### Implementing Context APIs

+The first two methods of Context don't involve anything too tricky and just provide metadata about your host - the language profile that you're supporting (pick from a list in [dialects/package.scala](/tokens/src/main/scala/scala/meta/dialects/package.scala)) and the environment that you're reflecting (create one or more artifacts from a list in [taxonomic/Artifact.scala](/scalameta/src/main/scala/scala/meta/taxonomic/Artifact.scala) and wrap then in a [taxonomic/Domain.scala](/scalameta/src/main/scala/scala/meta/taxonomic/Domain.scala)).

+In order to implement other methods that involve semantic operations on scala.meta trees (e.g. resolving references, computing supertypes, etc), you need to be able to do three things:

+  1. Read semantic attributes, i.e. understand denotations, typings and expansions, as described above, and correlate them with your native metaprogramming artifacts such as e.g. scala.reflect symbols or types.
+Note that scala.meta's representations for such attributes is platform-independent, so you can't expect that attributes on input trees will originate from your host or even from your compilation run or the current JVM instance.

+  2. Write semantic attributes, i.e. emit denotations, typings and expansions based on your native metaprogramming artifacts.
+Again it is worth noting that scala.meta's data structures are platform-independent, which means that you can't sneak your native, platform-dependent data structures in there.

+  3. Generate semantic attributes, i.e. typecheck trees that are possibly partially attributed.
+Your implementation must be able to produce correct results regardless of the state that input trees are in, taking into account: I) pre-existing semantic information (i.e. denotations for names, typings for terms and parameters, and expansions for terms), II) pre-existing environment information (i.e. environments for names and apply-like nodes), III) your own scope (e.g. classpath of the underlying context, etc).

+  At the moment, you don't have to worry about environments at all, behaving as if they weren't there.
+In the future, the situation will change, and we will provide details of how to account for environments when attributing not yet attributed trees.

 ### Error handling

 scala.meta expects hosts to signal errors by throwing exceptions of type [scala.meta.SemanticException](/scalameta/src/main/scala/scala/meta/Exceptions.scala).
 Users of scala.meta might be shielded from these exceptions by an additional error handling layer inside scala.meta, but that shouldn't be a concern for host implementors.
 At the moment, we don't expose any exception hierarchy, and the only way for the host to elaborate on the details of emitted errors is passing a custom error message.
 This might change later.

 Hosts must expect scala.meta to signal fatal errors by throwing exceptions of type [scala.meta.AbortException](/scalameta/src/main/scala/scala/meta/Exceptions.scala).
 If a metaprogram that throws such an exception is run within a host, the host might want to handle the situation in a special way.
-For instance, it would make sense for an aborted macro expansion tp result in a diagnostic message at a given location.
+For instance, it would make sense for an aborted macro expansion to result in a diagnostic message or UI element at a given location.